 that is not how things went. i ended up just kinda building up a mess of mostly-broken frameworks, where none of them actually worked either in practice or in theory. near the end i was like "okay this is a mess and i need to actually find an input library somebody else made", and i ended up with reactive-banana, which was... i mean, i still don't have it working, in part because it doesn't play super well with

-, or raw opengl rendering generally. (when doing rendering you really don't want to write to gpu buffers at random intervals, directly in response to input received; you want to do something like flag things changed as dirty and only actually change buffers once, right before rendering. this is fairly difficult to do with reactive-banana, and gpipe itself wanting things to happen in a Context
+gpipe, or raw opengl rendering generally. (when doing rendering you really don't want to write to gpu buffers at random intervals, directly in response to input received; you want to do something like flag things changed as dirty and only actually change buffers once, right before rendering. this is fairly difficult to do with reactive-banana, and gpipe itself wanting things to happen in a Context and not in raw IO makes things considerably trickier.)so i don't actually have any kind of finished product at this point, but i did throw together some ui/action code that i think is a fairly solid foundation to build on later. if i finish it. but ugh, input, i'm sick of it.

 next two weeks: actually doing landscape geometry synthesis, because i'm really sick of internals stuff and i'm ready to get back to rendering things that look nice